SebSept/onemorelaravelblog/README.md

 [Laravel](http://laravel.com/ "Laravel framework website") is the framework I'm currently trying to adopt (for fast / simple projects at least).
 So it's laravel powered.

-For the moment, it does the job I want it to do.
 You can see it in action here [onemorelaravelblog](http://blog.seb7.fr) (fr).

+# Plan

+- code as a laravel bundle
+- fire events so that you can plug anywhere in the blog : so you'll be able to add plugins/bundle in it

 # Install

-- download & unzip this project
+- git clone ( or download & unzip this project, not recommended, better git clone)
 - (install &) run `composer install` (see (getcomposer.org)[https://getcomposer.org/download/] for more informations)

 ## Configure